remi-blaise/ChezZzortell/README.md

 ## TODO

+- Add a form to the browser warning for setting a cookie to hide the browser warning (lifetime: 4 or 7 days ?)
 - Optimize images
 - Notebook: A list of tags, with a link to the main page.
 - Articles